brendanjohnw/it-project-2022-T74/README.md

 - nodemon@2.0.19
 - passport@0.6.0

-Use `npm install <package>` to install these
+Use `npm install <package>` to install these.
-All javascript code is written in CommonJS syntax
+All javascript code is written in CommonJS syntax.

 # Commit Rules
 - Never push directly to main